learn-co-curriculum/uci-mod-1-cli-essentials-bash-navigation/README.md

 ruin their files.
 Fear not!
 We'll step you through it.

 The command-line interfaces, or "shells", used on OSX, Linux, and the "Windows Subsystem for Linux (WSL)," are called `bash`.
-We'll document how to use the `bash` CLI in this module.
+In this lesson, we're going to explore the command-line interface in a bit more detail.
+To help us, we're going to us the simulated command-line interface in Learn's In Browser IDE.

+To follow along, click 'Sandbox' and use the simulated CLI.
+The exact details and examples may differ.

 ## Demonstrate How to Navigate with `bash`